Rouji/blog/content/posts/thebat/index.md

 Available on AliExpress and Ebay and probably other chinesium outlets.
 Listings come and go, but searches for "usb-pd 100W power bank pcb" or some such should do the trick.
-There are a few versions for different battery pack configurations.
+There are a few versions for different battery pack configurations.[^allthesame]

 I got the 5S one, since 5 18650s in **s**eries gets you pretty close to the 20V, that 100W USB-PD requires.
 And less voltage difference means more efficient DC-DC conversion.
 I think.